ProIntegritate/MetaHash/README.md

 ![Test Image ](Corellation.png)

 *Image above showing Metahash (left), Richhash (middle) and conventional file hashes (right), showing relationships over other hashes.
 Please note that not all files have Richheaders or Filversioninfo though.
-Data shown is 4 different "strains" of Emotet, nornally seprarated under the richhashes, but here the Metahash binds all 4 "strains" together.*
+Data shown is 4 different "strains" of Emotet, normally separated under the richhashes, but here the Metahash binds all 4 "strains" together.*

 Result is shown as:
 - mh: MD5_HASH = File contains FileVersionInfo (at least one string)